 The Group entered a £200m notional interest rate swap during the prior year.
 This swap has an effective date of July 2021 and a maturity date of July 2030.
-It has been entered to hedge the Sonia exposure on the above £200m index-linked swaps, when that begins from July 2021.
+It has been entered to hedge the Sonia exposure on the above £200m index-linked swaps, from July 2021.